ibm-uglab/IGC-trial/README.md

 You can install the Trial on your Mac or Windows Laptop in less than 15 minutes and start with a guided tutorial which will walk you through the actual product while performing a Data Steward use case.
 You can visit our [IGC forum](https://developer.ibm.com/answers/topics/igc/) for asking product related questions.
 You can also refer to our FAQ section here and open an issue for unanswered question.

+#### IGC on boarding tool

+Information Governance Catalog (IGC) is a interactive web-based tool that allows users to explore, understand and analyze information.
+InfoSphere Metadata Asset Manager (IMAM) can be used to onboard technical metadata from sources that have out-of-box connectors and the Open IGC, a REST-based interface can be used to onboard metadata from non-traditional sources of technical metadata.
+The IGC on boarding tool was designed to help facilitate the creation of Open IGC asset bundles and populate metadata for Open IGC asset bundle.
+This can be accessed through https://localhost:9443/igc_utility/ and there is a demo walkthrough that opens up to help understand the steps in the Open IGC asset bundle creation process.
+There are two options to upload metadata to the Open IGC asset bundles, a bulk import button “Bulk Import Asset Instances to IGC” and a separate interface to manually add individual assets https://localhost:9443/igc_utility/igc_asset_instance.html.
+There is also an interface to bulk import data lineage from CSV files and “Bulk Upload Flows/Data Lineage to IGC”.

 ### FAQ